 Based at New York’s LaGuardia Airport, the company runs training centers and flight simulators at more than 40 locations in the U.S., Canada, France and the U.K., according to its website.

-The 1996 purchase of the company by Buffett’s Berkshire Hathaway Inc. (A) culminated Ueltschi’s rise from Kentucky farm boy to the ranks of the world’s wealthiest.
+The 1996 purchase of the company by Buffett’s Berkshire Hathaway Inc. (A:US) culminated Ueltschi’s rise from Kentucky farm boy to the ranks of the world’s wealthiest.
 Forbes magazine estimated his net worth to be $2.1 billion in September.

 Ueltschi stayed on as FlightSafety president after the Buffett purchase until 2003, then served as chairman.

 “The first question I always ask myself about somebody in his position is, do they love the money or do they love the business?”
 Buffett was quoted in Aviation International News in 1999.
 “But with Al, the money is totally secondary.
 He loves the business, and that’s what I need.”

 Albert Lee Ueltschi (pronounced YULE-chee) was born on May 15, 1917, on a dairy farm near Frankfort, Kentucky, the youngest of seven children.
 His father’s parents had settled in the state after emigrating from Switzerland.

 Aviation, still in its infancy, captured his attention.
 He recalled listening, at 10, to radio reports on Charles Lindbergh’s pioneering trans-Atlantic flight.